Search within this site

 I highly recommend reading Ian Chadwick's personal account of his Zihuatanejo experience which includes very useful information whether you're a first-time visitor or a regular.
 He's also included some good photos.
 To go to Ian's page click here.

-Zihuatanejo's oldest ex-pat resident Owen Lee, a former diver with Jacque Yves Cousteau before making Zihuatanejo his home in the late 1960's, offers his own personal insights on Zihuatanejo in his book "A Prisoner In Paradise".
+Zihuatanejo's long-time ex-pat former resident Owen Lee (RIP), a former diver with Jacque Yves Cousteau before making Zihuatanejo his home in the late 1960's, offers his own personal insights on Zihuatanejo in his book "A Prisoner In Paradise".
 This and other works of his are available for purchase online.
 Click here for Owen Lee's books and DVDs on Zihuatanejo, nature and diving.

 There are over a half dozen ATM locations, most with multiple machines, located in the "downtown" area of Zihuatanejo as well as at the supermarket, airport, and several in Ixtapa so that getting cash out of your bank with your debit card isn't a problem.
 Of course they give pesos, not dollars, usually in denominations of 100's, 200's, 500's and even 1000's, depending on how much you withdraw (only HSBC, Santander and Banorte offer 50's); but the banks give the best exchange rates and an ATM is the best way to exchange money as well as retrieve it from your account back home.